ronbha7/possession-value-optimization/README.md

 <img width="1654" height="932" alt="image" src="https://github.com/user-attachments/assets/e1fb8458-1b66-4263-bf57-d822f355ac2d" />

-**Policy Insights** — We load the policy sweep and bootstrap results (run `python -m src.simulate` first).
+**Policy Insights** — Load the policy sweep and bootstrap results (run `python -m src.simulate` first).
 You see the efficiency curve (percent of 2pt shots reallocated vs. gain per 100 shots).
-A slider lets you pick an uplift threshold; we show the corresponding percent replaced and EV gain per 100 shots.
+A slider lets you pick an uplift threshold and shows the corresponding percent replaced and EV gain per 100 shots.
 When the chosen threshold matches the bootstrap default (0.05), we display the 95% CI so you can see how precise the estimated gain is.

 <img width="927" height="619" alt="image" src="https://github.com/user-attachments/assets/11ddec78-d093-45a9-819f-53bf1f8dfa36" />